 *Spaces architecturally designed to accommodate domestic servants working in family homes.
 They are a symbol of inequality and systemic social segregation in Brazil.
 Since the COVID-19 pandemic, this practice is being finally abandoned, since positions for maids to permanently reside in a family home are being replaced by day workers.

-A Family Home in Belo Horizonte, Brazil.
+A domestic worker in a family home in Belo Horizonte, Brazil.
 Photo by Jennifer Cabral (2009)

 “…The table was set.
 Coffee, biscuits and pão de queijo, the regionally famous yucca bread were served.
 The maid was standing by and waiting.
 I am the only one who seems to notice and acknowledge the maid’s constant presence.
 “Why don’t you sit down, have a cup of coffee, and eat some pão de queijo?”- I dared to ask only in my mind.
 I quickly avert the maid’s eyes in embarrassment.
 But as everyone else in the room, I go right back to ignoring her - as I was taught to do; as they were told to do; as we continuously, pretentiously and inexcusably choose to do…”